-- Ask students to locate the middle object in groups of three, five, seven, and nine objects aligned horizontally. - Ask students to locate the middle shape in drawings of three, five, seven, and nine shapes aligned horizontally. - Given Set of a set of ordered whole-number data. - Describe the median of a data set as the number in the middle of the set when the numbers are ordered from least to greatest.
+- Ask students to locate the middle object in groups of three, five, seven, and nine objects aligned horizontally. - Ask students to locate the middle shape in drawings of three, five, seven, and nine shapes aligned horizontally. - Given State and State and - Describe the median of a data set as the number in the middle of the set when the numbers are ordered from least to greatest.
 Present the numbers 6, 7, and 8 and identify 7 as the median or the number in the middle.
 Present the numbers 5, 6, 7, 8, and 9 and explain that 7 is also the median in this set of numbers.